Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Local vertex corrections

+The equality $\epsilon_b=E_{VB}$ is called the ionization potential theorem~\cite{Perdew97}.
+It states that the energy of the highest occupied Kohn-Sham level has physical meaning and is called the ionization potential.

-To obtain the derivative with respect to $n_a$, we need to consider the energy functional to linear order in $n_a$.
-We observe that the cheapest way to fill orbital $a$ is to replace a realization of $\cTwo$ by $\cFour$ in the ensemble, i.e.,
+To obtain $\epsilon_a$ as the derivative with respect to $n_a$, we need to consider the energy functional to linear order in $n_a$.
+Here, it will turn out that the sign of $\delta$ becomes important, in other words, if we are below or above $N=2$.
+For $N<2$ ($\delta<0$), the ensemble will contain realizations of state $\cTwo$, so the cheapest way to fill orbital $a$ is to replace a single realization of $\cTwo$ by $\cFour$ in the ensemble, i.e.,

 This gives the energy functional

 and we obtain